At a glance: EU Affairs topics in 2019

 Is there a specific diet that I could follow that would ease the symptoms of IBD?Maciej Salaga: Certain foods have been shown to be either beneficial or detrimental for IBD patients, indicating the need for the development of individualized diets.
 For instance, high vegetable intake has been associated with decreased risk of ulcerative colitis, whereas a greater intake of fibre and fruit is associated with decreased risk of Crohn’s disease.
 Results of a recent survey organized by Crohn’s and Colitis Foundation of America showed that yogurt and rice were more often reported to improve symptoms whereas fruits, vegetables, high fibre foods, red meat, fried food and alcohol were more frequently reported to worsen the symptoms.
 Gigi Veereman: Some diets are believed to relive IBD inflammation.
 For example, the specific carbohydrate and following a gluten free diet – studies are ongoing to study their effect.
 An exclusive liquid milk based diet is proven effective to obtain remission in children with Crohn’s disease, although it is unfortunately virtually impossible to maintain such a diet permanently.
 Patients with IBD may suffer from IBS symptoms such as lactose intolerance or other food intolerances.
 Therefore, a specifically adapted diet may be helpful and the guidance of a dietician or nutritionist is always recommended.

-Get a summary of Brussels highlights
+Summary of Brussels highlights

 EU newsline provide you with the latest developments in Brussels in the field of public health, medical research and related scientific activities relevant for UEG.Get the latest updates on the activities of EU Institutions and relevant EU stakeholders, including funding opportunities and open consultation.